MT-Maverick/Explora_AI_Team_14_Classification_Project/README.md

 ## 1. Project Overview <a class="anchor" id="project-description"></a>

-Having been hired for a news outlet to create a set of classification models, to aid the stakeholders of the project in the editorial team. i.e: (IT/tech support, management, readers) These groups are interested in improved content categorization, operational efficiency, and enhanced user experience.
+Your team has been hired as data science consultants for a news outlet to create classification models using Python and deploy it as a web application with Streamlit.
+The aim is to provide you with a hands-on demonstration of applying machine learning techniques to natural language processing tasks.
+This end-to-end project encompasses the entire workflow, including data loading, preprocessing, model training, evaluation, and final deployment.
+The primary stakeholders for the news classification project for the news outlet could include the editorial team, IT/tech support, management, readers, etc. These groups are interested in improved content categorization, operational efficiency, and enhanced user experience.

 ## 2. Dataset <a class="anchor" id="dataset"></a>